 “Rather than demonizing them and treating them as though they’re just as bad as smoking ….
 Because they’re not, and it’s absolutely a disservice to smokers to portray these products as something that’s similar to smoking combustible cigarettes,” King said.

-This article was produced in partnership with Philip Morris International.
+This article was produced in partnership with and paid for by Philip Morris International.